Is there any topic more likely to cause an argument between you and your partner than money?

 Cara also suggests substitutions for foods that trigger your symptoms.
 Export your food diary via PDF for your health practitioner.

-The mySymptoms app features food logging as well as mood and symptom tracking.
+The mySymptoms app features a food journal as well as mood and symptom tracking.
 View suspected trigger foods, trends and correlations in the Food Analysis tab.
 The more you track your meals, the better analysis you’ll receive.
 Export your data for later review by your healthcare provider.

 Eating out is a challenge for food allergy sufferers.
 Few menus list all the ingredients in their dishes.
-And although restaurants take food allergies seriously, cross-contamination of dishes with allergens does occasionally happen.
+And although restaurants take food allergies seriously, cross-contamination of dishes with allergens does happen occasionally.

 That’s why apps that help food-sensitive diners find restaurants to accommodate their special needs is most welcome.
 The drawback to these apps is that they tend to be location-specific.
 (For example, available for U.S. or U.K. users only.)